The Human Immune Monitoring Center (HIMC)

 At Stanford HIMC, we offer standardized immunoassays for human and mouse cytokines, for analysis of serum, plasma, cell culture supernatants, tissue homogenates and other fluids.
 We measure multiple cytokines simultaneously using Luminex Bead Array or Olink Target 96 Arrays (which utilizes PEA Technology), and Alamar NULISA assay (which utilizes PLA technology).

-Standard Luminex Panels
+I. Standard Luminex Panels

+III.
 Olink Panels

+IV.
 Alamar NULISA Panels

 How to choose between platforms?